virtusize/integration_android/README-JP.md

     exampleVirtusizeInPageStandard.horizontalMargin = 16.dpInPx
     // Set the background color of the check size button in InPage Standard exampleVirtusizeInPageStandard.setButtonBackgroundColor(ContextCompat.getColor(this, R.color.your_custom_color))
+    // Set the text sizes of the InPage message and the check size button exampleVirtusizeInPageStandard.messageTextSize = 10f.spToPx
+    exampleVirtusizeInPageStandard.buttonTextSize = 10f.spToPx
     ```

   - Java